Mase1up/flexbox-practice/Readme.md

 Overall:
     Just realized if I used one container for the whole page I could see a global margin, although I could just do that in the first * { } too maybe?

+30-Aug-23:
+I finished making it look like the page, but I'm very unhappy with the usability.
+Almost nothing is responsive, but I used flexbox like a neanderthal with a rock as a hammer to make things look the way I wanted.

+On to the next lesson.